yktoo/yktoo.com/content/blog/0223/index.en.md

 * "Street Litter Fighter 2012" ([ZwerfAfvalPakker van het jaar](https://www.houten.nl/nieuws/bekijk/archief/2012/maart/artikel/gemeente-houten-winnaar-zwerfafvalpakker-2012/)).
 * "Best Municipality for Kids 2009" ([Leukste gemeente voor kinderen](https://www.houten.nl/nieuws/bekijk/archief/2009/mei/artikel/houten-leukste-gemeente-voor-kinderen/)) in the "Children in Numbers" ([Kinderen in Tel](http://www.kinderenintel.nl/)) rating.
 The ranking created by [Verwey-Jonker Instituut](http://www.verwey-jonker.nl/) was based on infant mortality, number of teenage mothers, youth unemployment and so on.

-In other words, there's something to be proud of for //Houtenaars//.
+In other words, there's something to be proud of for {{< fl "Houtenaars" >}}.
 Let's see what distinguishes Houten from other Dutch cities.

 ## Old Houten {#old}